Everything You Need to Know About Your Stay

 Welcome to Mercury Inn!
 Below, you will find all the most pertinent information about the inn and your stay.
 Please remember that the innkeepers are almost always on premises or very nearby.
 Should you have any questions or need anything, don't hesitate to call or text our Guest Services line at 207-420-2420 (when calling, dial extension 123).

 ATTENTION IPHONE USERS: Apple Maps is currently misdirecting our address.
 If you use Apple Maps for GPS Navigation to the inn, please use the name of the business, Mercury Inn, rather than our address.
 Inputting '273 State St.' rather than 'Mercury Inn' will lead you to the wrong location.

 Arrival & The Inn

 If you have selected a self check-in for your arrival, your door code will be emailed to you.
 When you arrive, there will be an envelope with your name on it.

-There is no curfew or set time for entry.
+You will be texted as soon as your room is ready.
 You will be provided with an entry code for our front door and may come and go as you please.